ikarsh/ikarsh.github.io/_posts/2025-11-27-fg-modules-pid.md

 apart from the corner, would be zero.
 When this stage is reached,
-we can start doing the same algorithm on the smaller $(n - 1) \times (m - 1)$ matrix inside, and it won't be able to ruin the clean state of the first and second columns:
+we can start doing the same algorithm on the smaller $(n - 1) \times (m - 1)$ matrix inside, and it won't ruin the clean state of the first and second columns:

 $$
 \pmatrix{